About

 Anh Thu Bui

-NWT Career Center Training Coordinator, 867-873-8790 ext.
+NWT Career Center Skills training coordinator, 867-873-8790 ext.
 115, nwtcccoord@cdetno.com

 Anh Thu Bui is a Training Coordinator with the NWT Career Centre.
 She has five years of experience in waste management and northern mine sites.
 Originally from Vietnam, Anh Thu pursued her master’s degree in environmental sciences at Memorial University in Newfoundland in 2017 before moving to Yellowknife.